 Talk with the head of your department to help locate the reason for your trouble.
 Ask advice about how and where you can start again.
-If you leave the company, be sure to have an understanding about using the employer as a future reference.
+Be sure to notify your college placement officer or department head of your interest in changing jobs.
+If you leave the company, it is wise to have an understanding about using the employer as a future reference.

 Many times, the best procedure after being in the wrong position is to take a course of study to gain a new skill or greater proficiency in your present skill.
 If your health needs attention, take care of that first.
 If family conditions are at fault, try to adjust them so that these will not interfere in a new position.
 Perhaps a new start in a different part of the country will be best.
 But you can't run away from mistakes.
 The only way to success is to face the cause of your mistakes and build a future on what you have learned by this experience.